The dialog opens when you click next to the CLI Interpreter list in the Development environment section of the PHP reference page.

 The location of php.ini is displayed in the Configuration file read-only field.
 To edit the php.ini in IntelliJ IDEA, click Open in Editor.

 Click this button to check that the specified PHP home directory actually contains a PHP executable file.
 If no PHP executable is detected at the specified location, IntelliJ IDEA displays the corresponding error message.

 Click this button to have IntelliJ IDEA display a separate information window with the installation details and the list of loaded extensions and configured options.
-Note that the additional options specified in the Configuration Options field of the CLI Interpreters dialog are not listed.
+Note that the additional options specified in the Configuration Options field of the PHP Interpreters dialog are not listed.

 In this field, specify the location of the Xdebug extension to enable IntelliJ IDEA to activate it when necessary.

-IntelliJ IDEA 2016.2 and later supports the On-Demand mode, where you can disable debugger for your global PHP installation and have it enabled automatically on demand only when you are debugging your command-line scripts or when you need code coverage reports.
+IntelliJ IDEA supports the On-Demand mode, where you can disable debugger for your global PHP installation and have it enabled automatically on demand only when you are debugging your command-line scripts or when you need code coverage reports.
 This lets your command line scripts (including Composer and unit tests) run much faster.

 Use this field to customize the configuration settings of the installation by composing a string of configuration directives to be passed through the -d command line option and thus add new entries to the php.ini file.
 Click to open the Configuration Options dialog and create a list of new php.ini entries there.

 Configuration options dialog